Senior Exercise Leisure

 Painting

 Painting is a peaceful and fun pastime, a creative and cognitive activity, and a relaxing and therapeutic hobby.
-Research has shown that painting helps assist mobility, causes intellectual stimulation, offers emotional stability, and encourages concentration.
+Research has shown that painting helps mobility, causes intellectual stimulation, offers emotional stability, and encourages concentration.
 Seniors, even at their twilight years, can still create masterpieces.

 Writing

 As for seniors, writing can be a perfect fit for improving one’s cognitive ability, memory, and creativity.
 Writing can bring a lot of healthy benefits for the well-being of a person.
 It doesn’t take much effort and movement; just a manner of putting a pen to paper and exploring ideas.
-Writing can help improve communication skills, and provide an outlet for stress and emotions.
+Writing can help improve communication skills and provide an outlet for stress and emotions.